rdlauer/articles/blues/rpibattery/battery-blog.md

 ## Why Raspberry Pi?

 There are numerous microcontrollers or even stripped-down SBCs like the [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) that are more energy efficient options than a full Raspberry Pi 4.
-But that efficiency comes with a cost of its own in terms of reductions in features and functionality.
+But that efficiency comes with a cost of its own in terms of a reduction in features and functionality.

 ![raspberry pi power consumption](rpi-power.png)